Skip to content

 MyFitnessPal is a nutrition-tracking app built on three mechanics that, together, replace guessing with accountancy applied to your biology.

 The database is the core.
-Over 14 million food entries — most user-generated, with verified items flagged — let you search what you ate, log the portion, and watch calories, macros, and micronutrients populate in real time.
-Barcode scanning (a premium feature) lets you point your phone at any packaged food and auto-fill its nutrition data, which removes friction and is the single biggest driver of whether people actually keep logging.
-Wearable integration connects an Oura Ring, Whoop band, or Apple Watch so exercise and energy expenditure feed back into your daily allowance.
+MyFitnessPal advertises over 20 million foods — the bulk of it user-generated, with verified items flagged — letting you search what you ate, log the portion, and watch calories, macros, and micronutrients populate in real time.
+Barcode scanning lets you point your phone at any packaged food and auto-fill its nutrition data.
+It was free for a decade; MyFitnessPal moved it behind the Premium paywall on 1 October 2022, and it remains a paid feature today.
+Wearable integration connects an Oura Ring, Whoop band, or Apple Watch so exercise and energy expenditure feed back into your daily allowance — though see the caveat on exercise calories below, because those device estimates are the weakest number in the whole system.

 The accuracy trap: why bad data is worse than no data